 The document went on to state, “After considering his options, Mr. Wenke returned a signed affirmation indicating that he would like to withdraw his appeal.”
 There were no objections from the U.S. Attorney overseeing the government’s end of the matter, and the appeal was withdrawn.

-For someone who constantly claims he was wrongfully convicted, Wenke sure was quick to drop his appeal.
+For someone who claims he was wrongfully convicted, Wenke was quick to drop his appeal.

-I find it interesting how it took just one conversation with his attorney for Wenke to drop his appeal.
-For someone who has complained for years about the justice system screwing him over, the decision makes no sense.
+I find it interesting how it took just one conversation with his public defender for Wenke to drop his appeal.
+For someone who has complained for years about the justice system supposedly screwing him over, the decision makes no sense.
 After all, if someone truly believed in their innocence, wouldn’t they fight for it at all costs?